-OCP Ecuador S.A. has built the Heavy Crude Oil Pipeline, the most important project developed in Ecuador since the 1970s.
+OCP Ecuador S.A. has built a heavy crude oil pipeline to increase the flow of oil from inland Ecuador to the cost.
 The project encompassed the management, engineering, procurement and construction needed to install a new heavy crude oil pipeline system, with the goal of increasing Ecuador's export capacity.

-Wärtsilä also supplied two baseload power plants for the pumping stations Amazonas and Sardinas, each consisting of two crude-oil-fuelled Wärtsilä 6R32LN engines and one standby diesel-fuelled Wärtsilä 12V200 generating set, which produce electricity for the pumping stations.
+Wärtsilä also supplied two baseload power plants for the pumping stations Amazonas and Sardinas, each consisting of two crude-oil-fuelled Wärtsilä 6R32LN engines and one standby diesel-fuelled Wärtsilä 12V200 generating set.

 If you want to know more about the OCP project, please contact